-ISAs are free of income tax and capital gains tax.
+ISAs are free of income tax and CGT.
 There are maximum investment limits which apply for each tax year but, over several years, large investments can be built up.
-From 6 April 2016 the overall annual ISA savings limit is £15,240.
+From 6 April 2017 the overall annual ISA savings limit is £20,000.
+Investors can choose to invest in a cash ISA, stocks and shares ISA or an Innovative Finance ISA as long as they do not exceed the investment limit